 This aspect of the discussion is also where we saw our strongest correlations between political affiliation.
 To reiterate, the facts are that the pandemic has increased inequality.
 It’s well-evidenced and supported by reliable data.
 But do people believe the pandemic has increased the need for the government to address economic inequality?
 Here’s how they were split.

-We also wanted to pin down views on government relief schemes to address loss of income due to the pandemic.
+We also wanted to pin down views on government relief measures to address loss of income due to the pandemic.
 So we asked respondents to pick which of the following two statements was closest to their views.

 - The government shouldn’t interfere, the economy should be left to adjust itself.